masa-finance/docs/docs/developers/identity-contracts/SoulLinker.md

 function setAddPermissionPriceMASA(uint256 _addPermissionPriceMASA) external nonpayable
 ```

-Sets the price of store permission in $MASA
+Sets the price of store permission in MASA

 *The caller must have the owner to call this function*